3096/ipswitch/example/README.md

 ```

 ---
-`@stop` can be used in the end of valid patches, telling the program to stop reading any patches that might come after this specifier, useful for leaving in deprecated patches for records.
+`@stop` can be used in the end of valid patches, telling the program to stop reading any patches that might come after this flag, in case you want to leave in any deprecated patches just for your own records.

 ---
 Lines starting with `#` will always be printed when the program parses the text file, so it can be used to provide extra information, like: